ninegua/ic-utils/README.md

 ### Get started

 Download a binary release package and unpack it somewhere on the system.
+It includes a few other IC tools and binaries: [quill], [keysmith], `moc` from [Motoko], `icx` from [agent-rs].
+Please feel free to include the unpacked `bin` sub-directory in your `PATH` environment, but this is not required.

-There are several commands in the `bin` sub-directory, and one of them is `ic-init-project`.
+One of the command in the unpacked `bin` sub-directory is `ic-init-project`.
-The following command sets up a `Makefile` in the current directory:
+As an example, you can setup a `Makefile` in the current directory like this:

 ```
 ic-init-project .
 ```

-It requires a few system tools like `make` from [GNU Make], `protoc` from [protobuf], [jq] and [xxd], and will give error if not found.
+It will first check the existence of a few system tools (`make` from [GNU Make], `protoc` from [protobuf], [jq] and [xxd]) in `PATH`.
-Most likely you can get all of them from the standard package installation of your distro.
+Most likely you can have all of them installed via the preferred package installation of your distro.

+To use the `Makefile` once it is setup, you also need to set the `PEM_FILE` environment variable.
-It also requires the `PEM_FILE` environment variable to point to a PEM file that has your private key of the principal you use for development.
+It has to point to a file holding the private key of the principal you want to use for development.
+If you have used `dfx`, it usually is `~/.config/dfx/identity/default/identity.pem`.
-You can use what `dfx` uses, e.g. `~/.config/dfx/identity/default/identity.pem`, or create a new one using [keysmith].
+Or create a new one using [keysmith].
 This is required for creating and installing canisters on the IC, and you will need some ICPs on this account to pay for cycles too.

-Here is an example of starting the example "hello" project:
+You can try it out by playing with a sample "hello" project:
 ```
 make init-hello
 ```